 “As the one chosen to represent the nursing profession in this work,” Albaugh wrote in the report, “I can assure the State that we not only realize this to be our function, but our privilege, and our determination.”

-Kimberly Harke Sushon, a member of the Daughters of the American Revolution, said nursing was the most common way in which women joined the war effort.
+Kimberly Harke , a volunteer tour guide at the Putnam Cottage, which houses the collections of the Putnam Hill Chapter of the Daughters of the American Revolution chapter, said nursing was the most common way in which women joined the military.
 Many nurses got involved by joining the Red Cross, while others joined the U.S. military.
 Those nurses helped pave the way to granting access for women in the military.

 One such woman who pushed boundaries within the military was New Haven resident Esther Voorhees Hasson.
 In 1917, Hasson was stationed in France as an Army Reserve nurse, but had 20 years nursing experience before that station.

 “Her serving in World War I, really her whole life led up to that,” said Esther Kelly, Hasson’s great-great-niece.